usgs/groundmotion-processing/docs/overview/workspace.md

   * ***LABEL***: User-specified label that uniquely identifies processing parameters;
   * ***EVENTID***: ComCat event id (or equivalent)

-The ASDF schema requires tags and `AuxiliaryData` paths to be letters, numbers, and underscores.
-This means that we use underscores in place of the periods we usually use between network, station, channel, and location codes.

 ## Extension of ASDF HDF-5 Layout

 We add several additional groups to the `AuxiliaryData` section: